 Aerobic culture of milk samples

 Standard aerobic bacteriological culture of quartermilk samples was performed in duplicate within 24 hours of collection to identify the intramammary infection status of each quarter.
 After being homogenized by gentle inversion, tryptic soy agar plates with 5% sheep blood (Northeast Laboratory, Waterville, ME) were inoculated with 10 μL of milk using disposable plastic inoculating loops.
 Plates were then incubated in aerobic conditions at 37°C before being read at approximately 48 hrs.
-A quarter was considered positive for an IMI when 1 CFU (100 CFU/mL) of a particular isolate was identified with the same morphology for both duplicate samples (interpretation in series; Dohoo et al., 2011).
-A quarter was considered negative when there was no significant growth on either duplicate plate (≤2 CFU on each plate; if growth on both duplicates, morphology of isolates on each plate distinct from one another).
+A quarter was considered positive for an IMI when ≥ 1 CFU (100 CFU/mL) of a particular isolate was identified with the same morphology on both plates (interpretation in series; Dohoo et al., 2011).
+A quarter was considered negative when there was no significant growth on either plate (i.e., no growth on both plates, or no significant growth on one plate and no growth on the other plate, or no significant growth on both plates and morphology of isolates on each plate was different).
+Samples that did not fit into either of these two definitions (positive or negative for IMI) were excluded from further analysis.
 Interpretation of duplicate quartermilk samples in series results in decreased sensitivity but higher specificity for identifying non-aureus staphylococci intramammary infections as compared to a single sample (Dohoo et al., 2011).
-This approach was chosen to maximize the specificity of culture to identify quarters as positive for a non-aureus staphylococci IMI (i.e., minimize false positives), as collection of a large number of samples in the field under time pressure and occasionally with minimally trained personnel resulted in a moderately high rate of contamination (13%). amples were classified as contaminated if more than 2 different morphologically-distinct isolates grew on a plate.
+This approach was chosen to maximize the specificity of culture to identify quarters as positive for a non-aureus staphylococci IMI (i.e., minimize false positives), as collection of a large number of samples in the field under time pressure and occasionally with minimally trained personnel resulted in a moderately high rate of contamination (13%).
+Quartermilk samples were classified as contaminated if more than 2 different morphologically distinct isolates grew on a plate.
 If either one of the two samples or both samples were classified as contaminated, that quarter was removed from analysis.

 Speciation of bacterial isolates